Car Blast Near Niagara Falls Shuts Down US-Canada Crossing, Kills 2 - UrduPoint

 Witnesses described seeing a car traveling at high speed before it crashed into a checkpoint barrier and exploded into flames.

-The explosion happened at the major Rainbow Bridge crossing near Niagara Falls with nothing left of the vehicle which Hochul said was incinerated except for the engine.
+The blast happened at the major Rainbow Bridge crossing near Niagara Falls with nothing left of the vehicle which was incinerated except for the engine, according to New York Governor Kathy Hochul.

+Confirming the two fatalities, she suggested the vehicle may have been from western New York state.
+The victims' identities have not yet been made public.

 Authorities on both sides of the border activated emergency responses and images showed access roads to the crossing swarming with emergency service workers and vehicles.